PlainsightAI/legacy-docs/start.md

 - **Only run on specific Day(s) of the week** - Check this box to set a weekly schedule for the rule.
 - **Only run on specific Hours of the Day** - Check this box to set a daily schedule for the rule.
 For example, you may only want the rule to run between 9:00am and 12:00pm.

-### Save or Activate Rule
+### Saving, Activating, and Editing a Rule
 1. After filling out the rule conditions, actions, name, and other details, click "Continue to next Step"
-2. You will be prompted on whether you want to simply want to "Save" the rule but not activate it, or "Save & Activate" to enable the rule right away.

-_Note: Rules will be enabled within 5 minutes of activation._
+2. You will be prompted on whether you want to simply want to "Save" the rule but not activate it, or "Save & Activate" to enable the rule right away. _Note: Rule will be enabled within 5 minutes of activation._
+3. You can activate or de-activate any rules in your selected project by going to the **Rules** list and using the toggle under the Actions column to enable/disable your selected rule.
+4. You can edit an existing rule by going to the **Rules** list and clicking the Edit icon under the Actions column to modify your selected rule.

+_Note: Any modifications to rule actions or a rule's enabled/disabled state will take effect within 5 minutes._

 ## Using the Sense API
 The Sense dashboard functions such as logging in, creating projects, channels, rules, and landmarks can all be performed using the Sense API.
 See [Sense API Docs](http://docs.sixgill.com/sense-api.html) for more information.